 A doctor will classify a malignant mesothelioma cell into three types: epithelioid, sarcomatoid, and biphasic (a combination of the two).
 A biphasic diagnosis requires at least 10 percent of each cell pattern to be present in the tumors.
 Biphasic tumors make up about only 15 percent of cases.

 Epithelioid is the most common cell type and is found in 60 percent of malignant mesothelioma diagnoses, while sarcomatoid accounts for 25 percent.
-This cell type can affect a patient’s prognosis as patients with epithelioid cell types often have a better prognosis than those diagnosed with sarcomatoid or biphasic tumors.
+This cell type can affect a patient’s prognosis as patients with epithelioid cell types often have a better outlook than those diagnosed with sarcomatoid or biphasic tumors.

 Veterans who were diagnosed with mesothelioma may be eligible for VA compensation.
 To find out if you qualify, speak with a patient advocate today.